Geoalert/mapflow-docs-en/source/userguides/construction_model.rst

 🏗️ Constructions
 ----------------

 This model outlines the areas in the satellite image that contain construction sites and buildings under construction.
-The current model dataset is limitted to some countries and the work od extending it is in progress.
+The current model dataset is limited to some countries and the work of extending it is in progress.

-**Processing results samples**

 .. figure:: _static/processing_result/construction_model.jpg
    :alt: Processing result of construction model